sinanislekdemir/payton/README.md

 #### AWP3D Format and Exporter

-AWP3D is simply a ZIP file with every frame as Wavefront object.
-To export your animated Blender objects, you can use the exporter add-on here:
+AWP3D is simply a ZIP file containing every frame as a Wavefront object.
+To export your animated Blender objects as AWP3D files, you can use the exporter add-on available here:

 [https://github.com/sinanislekdemir/payton/tree/master/plugins/Blender%202.8-2.9](https://github.com/sinanislekdemir/payton/tree/master/plugins/Blender%202.8-2.9)